tommyknocker/pdo-database-class/CONTRIBUTING.md

 A: Yes!
 PdoDb is production-ready with comprehensive error handling, connection pooling, and extensive testing.

 **Q: How do I contribute examples?**
-A: Add new examples to the `examples/` directory and ensure they work with `composer test-examples`.
+A: Add new examples to the `examples/` directory and ensure they work with `composer pdodb:test-examples`.

 If you then still feel the need to ask a question and need clarification, we recommend the following: